Purdue-SoCET/aihw-design-logs/Fall-2025/myles-querimit/week14.md

-## State: I am a little stuck with testing the top-level of hte testbench
+## State: I am a little stuck with testing the top-level of the testbench

 ## Progress
  Brand new top level (again) feature the 2 cycle MAC made by Vinay!
 Changed the old MAC units to the new one, and kept most of the recent updates the same.
 With this I was able to create a  brand new testbench to try to verify the funcitionality.
 Now with the fact that we don't need to delay inputs, we stream in data with no delay!